-If a team wants to practice for their regionals or sectionals at the regional or sectional site during a school day, then they can begin no earlier that 15 minutes after the host school is normally out of school.
+If a team wants to practice for the regional or sectional tournament at the regional or sectional site during a school day, then they can begin no earlier that 15 minutes after the host school is normally out of school.

-If a team wants to practice for their regionals or sectionals at the regional or sectional site during a school day, but their school is not in session, then they can practice at their regional or sectional site anytime that day.
+If a team wants to practice for the regional or sectional tournament at the regional or sectional site during a school day, but their school is not in session, then they can practice at their regional or sectional site anytime that day.